Sophie, Princess of Albania: Albanian ancestry

 She had some remote Albanian ancestry, being a descendant of Princess Elena Callimachi, daughter of Prince Scarlat Ghica (1715-1766) (Prince of Moldavia and Prince of Wallachia), and his wife, Princess Ruxandra Muruzi.
-She has also descended from Princess Ruxandra Ghica, daughter of Grigore I Ghica (1628-1675), Prince of Wallachia and his wife, Princess Maria Strurdza.
-Although officially Romanian, the Ghica Princely family has Albanian roots.
+She was also descended from Princess Ruxandra Ghica, daughter of Grigore I Ghica (1628-1675), Prince of Wallachia and his wife, Princess Maria Strurdza.
+Although officially Romanian, the Ghica Princely family had Albanian roots.

 Princess of Albania

 Princess Sophie was close to her husband's aunt Queen Elisabeth of Romania, whom she had known since moving to Romania after the death of her parents.
 Princess Sophie and Queen Elisabeth sang, painted, composed and played musical instruments together.
-Queen Elisabeth played an important role in getting Princess Sophie's husband William the Albanian throne by asking Take Ionescu to persuade the great powers to select William.
+Queen Elisabeth played an important role in getting Princess Sophie's husband William on the Albanian throne by asking Take Ionescu to persuade the great powers to select William.
 Princess Sophie and Queen Elisabeth both worked to overcome William's reluctance to accept the throne.

-Eventually William agreed, and on 21 February 1914, Prince William and Princess Sophie hosted a delegation of Albanian notables at their castle in Neuwied, where William was formally offered the throne.
-The Albanian delegation then visited Waldenburg, Saxony, where they paid their respects to Princess Sophie's family.
+Eventually William agreed, and on 21 February 1914, Prince William and Princess Sophie hosted a delegation of Albanian and Italo-Albanians notables at their castle in Neuwied, where William was formally offered the throne.
+The Albanian and Italo-Albanian delegation then visited Waldenburg, Saxony, where they paid their respects to Princess Sophie's family.

 Sophie and her husband arrived in Albania on 7 March 1914, in Durrës, the provisional capital.
-Sophie and Wilhelm were not make a success in Albania: they were strangers to the culture and sought to introduce habits which were normal for royalty in Western Europe but unknown in Albania.
+Sophie and Wilhelm were not successful in Albania: they were strangers to the culture and sought to introduce habits which were normal for royalty in Europe but unknown in poor Albania.
 Sophie showed no interest in politics.
-Her representational duties and disinterest in state affairs were considered ideal for a royal consort in Western Europe and modelled after her mentor queen Elizabeth of Romania.
+Her representational duties and disinterest in state affairs were considered ideal for a royal consort and modelled after her mentor queen Elizabeth of Romania.

 Edith Durham, who met them in Durrës, described them thus: